 As can be seen, external propagation—that is, propagation imparted by policy, as opposed to the non-policy dynamics of models—increases the (absolute) y-slope and π-slope, relative to the Taylor rule.
 Similarly, the propagation of policy shocks from the ITR and GR increases the sacrifice ratio.
 The effects of estimation versus calibration are relatively small, but estimated models are associated with smaller effects of policy on inflation and larger sacrifice ratios.

 OLS would be likewise ill-suited for similar regression analysis of y-timing and π-timing, since these dependent variables are nonnegative integers and exhibit over-dispersion.
 To ensure consistent parameter estimates and greater asymptotic efficiency, we therefore employ negative binomial regression for these cases.
 The two columns to the right of the table show the influence of the policy rules and estimation on the timing of peak effects on output and inflation.
 As one might expect, the larger output effects on output implied by the ITR and GR reach a peak somewhat later than under the Taylor rule.
-However, for inflation, the timing of the effects is not greatly changed – that is, the coefficients on the ITR and GR variables are relatively small and of limited significance.
-Given that our slope variables normalize for the magnitude of real interest rate changes and that under rational expectations with modest discounting the precise dynamics of output will not matter very much for inflation responses, this result is less surprising than might appear on the surface.
+However, for inflation, the timing of the effects is not greatly changed—that is, the coefficients on the ITR and GR variables are relatively small and of limited significance.
+Given that our slope variables normalize for the magnitude of real interest rate changes and that, under rational expectations with modest discounting, the precise dynamics of output will not matter very much for inflation responses, this result is less surprising than might appear on the surface.
 Also not surprising, given the earlier discussion of the IRFs, the timing of the effects of policy are significantly different across estimated and calibrated models, with the lags significantly longer for the estimated models.